-We will be grouping churches together as we normally do into Color Teams of about 60 participants total.
-This year, however, each Color Team will function as a cohort and will remain separate from the other Color Teams throughout the camp program.
+We will be grouping churches together as we normally do into Color Teams of approximately 50-60 participants total.
+This year, however, each Color Team will function as a cohort and will remain separate from the other Color Teams throughout most of the camp program.

-The participants that make up a Color Team will be those campers that you experience different camp elements with, such as Circuits, Adventures and Free Time.
-Other schedule elements such as church group Bible study will remain a time for church groups to meet independently (by themselves/no intermixing with other church groups).
+The participants that make up a Color Team will be those campers that you experience different camp elements with, such as Circuits, Adventures and meal times.
+Other schedule elements such as church group Bible study will remain a time for church groups to meet independently (i.e. by themselves, no intermixing with other church groups).

 For example, each Color Team will eat their meals at a specific time and place.
 They will participate in Circuits and Adventure options together as a Color, but separately from other Color Teams.

 Worship and Large Group Bible Study will still be a large group setting with all Color Teams in attendance, however, each Color Team will remain generously distanced from each other in the gym.